2016fendouzhilu/Muse-CGH/README.md

 In the example above, you use `java -jar Muse.jar` to invoke Muse in command-line, then you provide the name or path of a text file (SampleText.txt in this case) as an argument.
 And you use options to override the default rendering parameters.

-##### If something goes wrong, you will see the usage text, in which all settable parameters along with their descriptions, constraints and default values are given.
+##### If wrong command-line arguments are provided, Muse will print out the usage text, in which all settable parameters along with their descriptions, constraints and default values are given.

 ```
 $ java -jar Muse.jar --WrongArg